adriantich/DnoisE/README.md

 2 - DnoisE algorithm is parallelizable leading computational speed depending on computational hardware and a very good option if multicore computer is available.

-3 - DnoisE is written all in Python3 which makes it user changeable.
+3 - DnoisE is written in Python3 and Open access which makes it user changeable.

 4 - It also accepts both .csv and .fasta inputs and can return both too.